 Alaska (AK) law guide

-14 days (no deductions) or 30 days (with itemized deductions)
+14 days (with proper notice) or 30 days

 Alaska rental market snapshot